liquidctl/liquidctl/docs/windows/running-your-first-command-line-program.md

 # Running your first command-line program

-_Adapted from a response to a direct message:_

-> Hi.
-How are you?
-Hope you're staying safe and well.
-I just wanted to know of
-> there is a windows gui for liquidctrl?
-> I have zero experience with command line stuff and I don't entirely understand
-> it... also most of the guides are from late 2018 or early 2019.
-> And i just bought a x53 kraken.

----

 The command line is very straightforward.
 You have to remember that it's a precursor to the GUI, so it's much more simple.